WIRP-Consortium/World-Document-Protocol/TRADEMARK.md

+# Trademark Policy for WDDD and WD3

 WDDD and WD3 are names, logos, and associated branding elements representing software and related projects created and maintained under the direction of WIRP & Rohith.
 These marks serve as identifiers of origin and quality assurance for the software ecosystem associated with them.

-While the underlying software may be made available under open-source or other software licenses that permit use, modification, and distribution of the code, such permissions do not extend to trademark rights.
-The trademarks WDDD and WD3 exist independently of the software license and are intended to protect the integrity, reputation, and public trust of the project.
+While the underlying software may be distributed under open-source or other software licenses that permit the use, modification, and distribution of the software code, such licenses do not grant any rights to use the WDDD or WD3 trademarks.
+Trademark rights are separate from copyright and software licensing rights and are maintained to protect the integrity, reputation, and public trust associated with the project.

-The purpose of this Trademark Policy is to ensure that the WDDD and WD3 marks are used in a manner that is accurate, fair, and non-misleading.
-It is intended to prevent confusion regarding official endorsement, affiliation, or origin of derivative works, forks, or third-party distributions.
+The purpose of this Trademark Policy is to ensure that the WDDD and WD3 marks are used accurately, fairly, and in a manner that does not mislead users regarding the source, sponsorship, endorsement, or affiliation of software, services, or derivative works.

-This policy allows referential use of the trademarks in factual contexts, such as documentation, compatibility descriptions, academic discussion, and commentary, while restricting uses that could imply sponsorship, approval, or official association without prior written permission.
+This policy permits nominative and referential use of the trademarks in factual contexts, including documentation, compatibility statements, academic discussion, commentary, news reporting, and other descriptive uses.
+However, use of the marks in a manner that suggests official endorsement, sponsorship, certification, or affiliation requires prior written permission.

-All rights in the WDDD and WD3 trademarks remain exclusively reserved by WIRP & Rohith.
-Any use of these marks must comply with the terms set forth in this policy and applicable intellectual property laws.
+All rights, title, and interest in the WDDD and WD3 trademarks are reserved by WIRP & Rohith.
+Any use of these trademarks must comply with this policy and applicable trademark and intellectual property laws.